Nerif-AI/nerif-ai.github.io/docs/components/nerif-architecture.md

 Let me help improve the documentation to make it more polished and comprehensive:

-### Nerif Agent
+### Nerif Model

-Like other multi-agent frameworks, Nerif Agent provides flexibility in utilizing various AI models, including multi-modal capabilities.
+Like other multi-agent frameworks, Nerif Model provides flexibility in utilizing various AI models, including multi-modal capabilities.
 Our framework supports models that can interact with external APIs and tools for enhanced functionality.

 Currently, we support fundamental AI capabilities including:
 - LLM chat models